Skip links

 Minimum cost of living

 The Department of Home Affairs has financial requirements you must meet in order to receive a student visa for Australia.
-From 1 July 2016 the 12 month living cost is:
+12 months living approximately cost is:

 All costs are per year in Australian dollars.
 To convert to your own currency, visit http://www.xe.com/(opens in a new window)